ncn-ends/nix/README.md

 - Avoid overlays
 - Avoid channels
 - Prefer taller code than nesting
+- Modules should be nested 1 layer deep.
+No importing within modules (unless it's in an import)

 ### Folder structure
 `dep/` files no longer used, but don't feel like deleting them yet